“What’s in it for me?”

 Nylon bristled hairbrushes detangle hair gently to prevent hair loss – Which is a perfect benefit for the target audience who needs a brush which is gentler with hair strands and knots.
 You need to provide how your audience can benefit to give you the best advantages for converting customers.

 And just because you know why your product will make their users’ lives better does not mean your users do.
-You need to tell them why your product is worth their money.
+You need to provide solutions and tell them why your product is worth their money.

 Make sure you benefit your audience